cedarworth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create script that copies all the html files
+Script that moves all files beginning with an uppercase